-- When update completes, activate the software version and reboot the device to make the new version take effect. - If update fails, do not reboot the device to avoid the loss of software file and startup anomaly.
+- When upgrade completes, activate the software version and reboot the device to make the new version take effect. - ➤ If upgrade fails, do not reboot the device to avoid the loss of software file and startup anomaly.

 4.4.2 Firmware Upgrade by SFTP